PiretKaris/Team_39/README.md

 ⚡ Fun fact: Once I took my recently bought 'broken' phone in for service, only to find out that it just needed to be charged — imagine my facepalm moment! 🤦‍♀️😆

 **Wrapping it up - We are a dynamic team of four passionate women, united by the WoTech program.
-We love collaborating, learning from each other, and combining our unique strengths to create amazing projects.**We are a dynamic team of four passionate women, united by the WoTech program.
-We love collaborating, learning from each other, and combining our unique strengths to create amazing projects 😎
+We love collaborating, learning from each other, and combining our unique strengths to create amazing projects.** 😎